 Once connected, click on the '(i)' icon to verify that the connection to the server has been established.

-If you have your Keenetic connected via another router with a public IP address, you have to configure port forwarding on this router to be able to connect from the Internet to a VPN server on your Keenetic.
+If you have your Keenetic connected via another router with a public IP address, you have to configure port forwarding on that router to be able to connect from the Internet to a VPN server on your Keenetic.
 L2TP/IPSec requires UDP 500 and UDP 4500 forwarding.
 Another option is to forward all ports and protocols, which is called DMZ on some routers.

 A typical example of such a router is a CDC Ethernet modem.
 It can get a public address from the ISP and give a private address to your Keenetic.
 Port forwarding setup depends on the modem.
 There are some that forward all ports without any extra setup.
 Others have this setting in their own web interface.
 And there are some where it is not available at all.